Stefano-Previti/Diffusion_Based_Generative_Refiner/README.md

 **▶ U-NET MODEL FOR DENOISING TASK: MAIN DIFFERENCES**

-1.   **Residual block**: instead of simple sequence of convolutional operations with activation functions,the residual block showS the normalization, the residual connection and the time embedding added after the first convolution.
+1.   **Residual block**: instead of simple sequences of convolutional operations with activation functions,the residual block shows the normalization, the residual connection and the time embedding added after the first convolution.

 2.   **Attention block**: the block performs an attention and a skip connection in order to capture more information than the standard model.